FatCharlie/DiscoBox/README.md

 \end{aligned}
 $$

-And put it through the crystal to get our ideal biphoton correlation:
+And put it through the crystal to get our idealized biphoton correlation:

 $$
 |\Psi\rangle =